In Finland, punishing children physically (corporal punishment) is against the law. For example, children must not be hit or pulled by the hair.

 The InfoFinland web page Children's and youths' rights and obligations provides information about children’s rights according to their age.

 There is a lot of help and support available in matters concerning children’s upbringing.
-If you need support or you are worried about your child, you should ask, for example, the social services in your own municipality for advice in good time.
-Read more on the InfoFinland web page Children's and young people's problems.
+If you need support or you are worried about a child, you can ask for advice from the local family centre (perhekeskus).
+Read more on the InfoFinland page Problems in the family.

 Home service for families with children

 If a baby has been born into the family, an adult has become exhausted or there is some other special situation in life, you can apply for home service.
 Home service for families with children is practical help involving household work or childcare, so that the family’s everyday life and bringing up children run more smoothly.
-The municipality organises home service on a temporary basis or on a regular basis if the situation in the family so requires.
+Families with children can apply for home service on a temporary or regular basis if the situation in the family so requires.
 Home service is usually subject to a charge.
 The amount of the charge is determined by the family’s income.